williamw520/zigjr/README.md

 as RPC handlers in a registry, creates a dispatcher from the registry, and uses it to stream JSON-RPC messages from `stdin` to `stdout`.

-The functions take in native Zig data types and return native result values or errors.
+The functions take in native Zig data types and return native result values or errors, which are mapped to the JSON data types automatically.

 ```zig
 {